Rugby World Cup 2023: Today’s matches, full schedule and group standings

 Saturday, Oct 14 (QF1) – Wales v Runner-up Pool D, Stade de Marseille, 4pm

-Saturday, Oct 14 (QF2) – Winner Pool B v New Zealand, Stade de France, 8pm
+Saturday, Oct 14 (QF2) – Ireland v New Zealand, Stade de France, 8pm

 Sunday, Oct 15 (QF3) – England v Runner-up Pool C, Stade de Marseille, 4pm